-In the final two days of the project, the owner showed up to finish up the job and that's when the damage happened.
+In the final two days of the project, the owner showed up to finish up the job and that’s when the damage happened.
 Instead of fessing up, he and/or his employee tried to hide the damage and then they scooted out of here like their pants were on fire.
-Not sure what I'm going to do (and he's certainly not returning my calls).
-While I sort it out, here's a look at how the installation progressed and what my tile choices look like installed.
+Not sure what I’m going to do (and he’s certainly not returning my calls).
+While I sort it out, here’s a look at what’s involved for tiling a bathroom and what my tile choices look like installed.

-After day one, about half of the tub surround was tiled - the prep work had eaten up much of the day.
-I'm thrilled about the shower cubby - we definitely longed for a cubby in the townhouse.
+After day one, about half of the tub surround was tiled – the prep work had eaten up much of the day.
+Tiling a bathroom is not a quick job!
+I’m thrilled about the shower cubby – we definitely longed for a cubby in the townhouse.
+We chose the Schluter KERDI-BOARD shower niche with shelf and I highly recommend it because it offers great storage and the Schluter products are top notch for being fully waterproof.

 I always wondered how ceilings were tiled, what with gravity and all…